 w/ Joyce and Scott Jurek

-Scott has got to be one the warmest, friendliest and most humble guy I've ever met.
+Scott has got to be one of the warmest, friendliest and most humble guys I've ever met.
 He applauded Joyce for all she does despite her vision loss and wished us well on our Boston journey.
 After our conversation, Joyce and I went back inside to grab some food and chill out for a while as we had a few hours before we'd be leaving.
 If Joyce was nervous, I couldn't tell.
 She was calm and cool as a cucumber as we ate pretzels, drank water and chatted about stuff both running related and non.
-Around 10:45 we headed back outside with our other guide, Bob, who would be running the first half with us, did some final stretching and took some photos before heading over to the start.
+Around 10:45 we headed back outside with our other guide, Bob, who would be running the first half with us, did some final stretching and took some photos before going over to the start.

 As it was last year, the crowds in the beginning were tricky for us to navigate.
 Bob and I wove our way down the street with Joyce, working to keep her from bumping into people or obstacles like the corral gates.
 We found our section and planted ourselves in a shady spot to wait until we our wave took off.
 Bob has run a ton of marathons so he told us stories of past races which was a welcome distraction.
 Finally, at 11:15, they sent us on our way and we crossed the start as Tom Petty sang Runnin Down a Dream'.
 Just...amazing.